rust-lang/rust/text/0000-pub-restricted.md

 One can use these `pub(restriction)` forms anywhere that one can currently use `pub`.
-In particular, one can use them on item defintions, methods in an impl, the fields of a struct definition, and on `pub use` re-exports.
+In particular, one can use them on item definitions, methods in an impl, the fields of a struct definition, and on `pub use` re-exports.

 ## Semantics